larsgeorge/jmxtoolkit/README.rst

 Create
 ------

 It does make sense to create the properties file in two steps.
 First is to create a template that defines the various values for each host and JMX object.

 One way is to use the "walk" action explained above and then feed a section name into the "create" action like so::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -a create
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit -a create
     -u "service:jmx:rmi:///jndi/rmi://master.foobar.com:10001/jmxrmi"
     -o hadoop:name=RpcActivityForPort9000,service=NameNode